-At Mitchells we can provide help with writing a business plan, based on our experience of working with business in the Cheltenham and Bristol area.
+At Mitchells we can provide help with writing a business plan, based on our experience of working with business in the Cheltenham area.
 Here are six reasons why business plans fail – and how to make them succeed…

 You may well have prepared a business plan some years ago to present to your bank manager.
 If you revisit that plan now, you will probably be surprised by how little relationship the position of your business now bears to that predicted in the plan.
 The reality is that most business plans fail.
 Here are some of the traps to avoid: